 Overwhelmed or struggling to cope with anxiety or worry around relationship difficulties or work stress?
 I can help.
-I have spent more than nine years working with people and carers when their lives have become unmanageable.
+I have spent more than 10 years working with people and carers when their lives have become unmanageable.

 We are all relational people

 Life is about relationships – with ourselves and others (either at home or work), or with our past, current, and future experiences.
 Relationships can be nurturing and rewarding.

 Sometimes life events, such as separation and divorce, workplace stress, or job loss, can be difficult to successfully handle alone.
 We may disconnect from ourselves or others to avoid a situation or turn to alcohol and other forms of addictive behaviours when we feel hurt and wounded or betrayed in our relationships.

 I am an experienced integrative counselling psychotherapist and relationship well‑being coach.
 I can work with you to help find a nurturing way through.

 How can I help?

 I work face-to-face with adults, like you, who are ready to embrace change in their lives, or who are currently experiencing anxiety or worry with life’s challenges.

 I am presently offering sessions online and by phone to safely support clients through this troubling time.

 I focus on the practicalities and the emotional side of behaviours in all aspects of relating.